bsierieb1/xdasi-bio-2021-archive/docs/index.md

 If you have any questions or uncertainties about these policies, please consult the instructor, Director of Graduate Studies, or Dean’s office.

+# Religious Observance

+As a nonsectarian, inclusive institution, NYU policy permits members of any religious group to absent themselves from classes without penalty when required for compliance with their religious obligations.
+The policy and principles to be followed by students and faculty may be found here: [The University Calendar Policy on Religious Holidays](http://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/university-calendar-policy-on-religious-holidays.html){: target="blank"}.

 # Diversity and Inclusion

 The instructors of this course share [**NYU's commitment**](https://www.nyu.edu/life/global-inclusion-and-diversity.html){: target="_blank"} to “building a culture that respects and embraces diversity, inclusion, and equity”.
 We aim to create a learning environment in which every student feels included, supported, and respected.
 We will hold students (and ourselves) to the CAS Honor Code's pledge to "behave with decorum and civility, and with respectful regard" for others.